josmarios/gender-st-experiment/README.md

 ## Gender stereotypes, student anxiety, and gamification

-This repository contains the frontend code for the experiment described in the article, "[Does gender stereotype threat in gamified educational environments cause anxiety?
+This repository contains the code for the experiment described in the article, "[Does gender stereotype threat in gamified educational environments cause anxiety?
 An experimental study](https://www.sciencedirect.com/science/article/abs/pii/S0360131517301914)."

 ### How to cite
 * Albuquerque, J., Bittencourt, I. I., Coelho, J. A., & Silva, A. P. (2017).
 Does gender stereotype threat in gamified educational environments cause anxiety?
 An experimental study.
 Computers & Education, 115, 161-170.